opral/monorepo/rfcs/sdk-js/RFC.md

 +</script>

 -<h1>Welcome to Inlang, SvelteKit</h1>
-+<h1>{$i18n.welcome({ name: 'SvelteKit' })}</h1>
++<h1>{i18n.welcome({ name: 'SvelteKit' })}</h1>
 ```

 Those are the very basics.
 Just to render a single translation on to the screen.
 You need every single statement to render that string.
-Easy to miss something and in larger applications you will have a lot of different stuff in those functions so it is not that straightforward where to put those lines.
-Hint: as early as possible.
+Easy to miss something and in larger applications you will have a lot of different stuff in those functions so it is not that straightforward where to put those lines. _Hint: as early as possible._

 On top of that there come some edge cases: